python/cpython/Doc/library/exceptions.rst

          def derive(self, excs):
             return Errors(excs, self.exit_code)

-   Subclasses of :exc:`BaseExceptionGroup` cannot wrap :exc:`BaseException`\ s if they extend :exc:`Exception`, as for :exc:`ExceptionGroup`.
+   A subclass of :exc:`BaseExceptionGroup` that extends :exc:`Exception` cannot wrap :exc:`BaseException`\ s, as is the case with :exc:`ExceptionGroup`.
    However, there is no further restriction: a :exc:`BaseExceptionGroup` subclass which extends :exc:`KeyError` could wrap any :exc:`Exception`.

    .. versionadded:: 3.11